Howard, Art and Jeanne 4-H Scholarship Fund

 Jeanne has been active in various church programs and the Home Economics Club.
 Art was a member of Rotary for 43 years.
 He was also active in school related activities like the PTA and Music Boosters.
 Jeanne shared that both she and Art wanted to raise a family to be proud of and be productive in the community.
 When asked what they appreciated about Noble County, the Howard’s stated, “the wonderful people in Noble County.”
 During her spare time Jeanne loves traveling, reading, and outdoor activities.
 Art spent his free time as a member of music groups including Hoosier Chorale.
 The Howard’s are retired now and living in Auburn enjoying their grandchildren.
 Art passed away on June 1, 2014.

-The Howard’s started the 4-H Scholarship fund at the Noble County Community Foundation to provide a way for 4-H members to advance their education and recognize their accomplishments.
+The Howard’s started the 4-H Scholarship fund at the Community Foundation of Noble County to provide a way for 4-H members to advance their education and recognize their accomplishments.
 Volunteering (such as a 4-H leader) and giving some encouragement to young people is very important to the Howard’s.
 Jeanne states, “4-H is a great way for young people to develop leadership and responsibility.
 I enjoyed working with the dairy people and the leaders of Noble County.”